 In Android, apps need to declare permissions to enable beacon scanning in the background.
-And the sad part is that currently, there is no consistency in the manner in which the permissions are seeked to enable beacon scanning.
+And the sad part is that currently, there is no consistency in the manner in which the permissions are sought to enable beacon scanning.

 For example, in the older versions of Android (such as Jelly Bean, KitKat, Lollipop) your app would first need access to ‘Bluetooth Admin’ permission to enable or disable Bluetooth on a user’s mobile device.
 Once that is done, your app would then need access to ‘Bluetooth Scan’ permission/ ‘Bluetooth Access’ permission to allow for beacon scanning.

 However, from Marshmallow onwards, Google has made it mandatory to gain access to an extra permission – ‘Location Permission’ to allow for beacon scanning.

 Now unless your app has been doing something related to beacons from the very beginning, chances are that you probably don’t have access to ‘Bluetooth Admin’ permission.
 And adding it could break your automatic updates – something that can have significant business consequences for most brands.